tim-devereux/TLS_Workshop/README.md

 ## Required Software

-This markdown will guide you through installing [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install), [Apptainer](https://apptainer.org/), and [VSCode](https://code.visualstudio.com/) on a Windows machine.
+This markdown will guide you through installing [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install), [Docker](https://www.docker.com/), and [VSCode](https://code.visualstudio.com/) on a Windows machine.

 WSL enables you to run a Linux distribution alongside your Windows operating system without needing a virtual machine.
 Since a significant amount of scientific research is conducted using Linux, it is an essential skill for learning new technologies.

-Apptainer, a container platform optimized for high-performance computing (HPC) environments, offers a convenient way to distribute software and simplify installations for Linux platforms.
+Docker, a containerization platform, offers a convenient way to distribute software and simplify installations across different platforms.
 We use this to package RayCloudTools.

 [Visual Studio Code (VSCode)](https://code.visualstudio.com/) is an open-source code editor developed by Microsoft.
 It supports a wide range of programming languages and frameworks, making it an ideal tool for data analysis.
 With the [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) extension, you can seamlessly connect and work within your WSL environment.